wilczke/welding_samples_study/README.md

 # Welding samples study
 This project contains tools for signal processing.
 They were originally used in welding signal analysis.
+The `SignalStats` module was used for data preparation by calculating signal statistical data.
+The `knn_test` module was written for building k-Nearest Neighbours models and conducting thier analysis.

 # Test stand
 For the examination porpouse 50 samples were prepared, welded with diferent parameters.
 The samples were produced using KUKA KR 240 welding robot equiped with KRC2 control system.